Visiting Ireland in September 2026: Everything to Know

 Visiting Ireland in September: Experience Oktoberfest in Dublin, because why not!

 👉 Not finished with the Irish festivities yet?
-Read our guide to the best festivals in Ireland – we have a lot to offer!
+Read our guide to the Best Festivals in Ireland – we have a lot to offer!

 Planning to spend a longer time in Ireland?
 Check out our helpful guides:

-Best places to visit in Ireland in September
+Best places to Visit in Ireland in September

 Explore Dublin in September